vavrusa/rfc-dnscomp/rfc-dnscomp.md

 c.
 The proposed remainder compression **MUST NOT** be present in domain name response, unless proposed by the requestor.

-Applications intercepting response messages **MAY** misinterpret the message as malformed.
+Applications intercepting response messages may reject the message as malformed, but there is no legitimate application for tampering with responses known to the author.

 # Performance considerations

+@TODO@
-@TODO@ Depends on algorithm and implementation, may be faster because of bandwidth savings, may be slower because of extra overhead.
+@REMARK@ Depends on algorithm and implementation, may be faster because of bandwidth savings, may be slower because of extra overhead.
+@REMARK@ LZ4 for example shows over 480MB/s compression speed on a single core, this is almost equal to 1M 512B packets/sec per core.
+@REMARK@ Response using this draft may not use label compression.
+@REMARK@ TODO: measurements on performance (nr. cycles per compressed/uncompressed response)

 # Security considerations